|Toxins and Bacterial Pathogenesis - URA 2172 CNRS|

 Metabolic pathways and biodiversity

-Among the main groups defined worldwide for B. anthracis strains, those of the sub-group B2, mostly found in France, exhibit specific sugar utilization.
+Among the main groups defined world-wide for B. anthracis strains, those of the sub-group B2, mostly found in France, exhibit specific sugar utilisation.
 A1 strains use starch but not gluconate, and conversely for B2 strains.
-A comparative genomic analysis has revealed mutations affecting enzyme activities potentially involved in sugar utilization.
+A comparative genomic analysis has revealed mutations affecting enzyme activities potentially involved in sugar utilisation.